AnonEngineering/pyportal_risk_dice/README.md

 # pyportal_risk_dice
-Use with the board game Risk.
+Use with the board game Risk./n
 Select the number of Attack and Defend die, then Battle | Roll to see the results.

-Running CircuitPython 5.0.0 release on Adafruit PyPortal.
-Uses these libraries from adafruit-circuitpython-bundle-5.x-mpy-20200307: time board random
+Running CircuitPython 5.0.0 release on Adafruit PyPortal./n Uses these libraries from adafruit-circuitpython-bundle-5.x-mpy-20200307:/n time board random